info201b-au2022/Self-Driving-Cars-Analysis/README.md

 |[`/source`](./source) | All for your R source code will be located in this directory.
 To organize your code, you might also decide to create sub-directories.
 | .gitignore | This  file is important.
 It tells git to ignore all files that are listed therein.
 Ignoring "non-useful" files will make it *much* easier to work togther in your team.
 See Freeman and Ross (2019, section 3.6) for details.  |
 | LICENSE | This is a straigtforward software license that basically says "You own the copyright of your code.
 Others can use your code, so long as they cite that they are doing so."
 You should put your names into the LICENSE file.
 If you would like to use a different license, that would be fine! |

-### Developer notes:
-* You will use this repository for developing your Final Project
-* You will customized and add to this basic directory structure over the course of your project - edit the above table has needed
-* When ready, delete these developer notes